clarity20/tql/README.md

 Corresponding to this script, you would add the following to your shell configs:

-    export TQL_DB_WRAPPER=/home/bob/scripts/runTql.sh   (your script's name)
+    export TQL_DB_WRAPPER=/home/bob/scripts/runTql.sh   (or whatever your script's name)

 ### Query-only mode
-To disable automatic execution of queries, producing only the inflated query on your standard output, add the '-q' option (long form: '--query') to your command invocations.
+To disable automatic execution of queries, producing only the fully-inflated SQL query on your standard output, add the '-q' option (long form: '--query') to your TQL command invocations.
+Steps (1)-(3) above should not be necessary.

 # Contributions
 The greatest thing about TQL is how ambitious it is!
-There is plenty of room for growth in all directions: Expanding the main engine to handle more subtleties and query types (for example, SELECT clauses containing aliases), overcoming various challenges of working with the bare-naked binary provided by your RDBMS package (such as the "mysql" that ships with MySQL), streamlining the process of fitting TQL to the database(s) you work with regularly, improving cross-compatibility with other major relational database systems, and of course, improving the documentation.
+There is plenty of room for growth in all directions:
+- expanding the range of query features the system can handle (_e.g._ column-name aliases)
+- addressing the shortcomings of popular RDBMS binaries (such as MySQL's "mysql")
+- streamlining the process of fitting TQL to the database(s) you work with regularly
+- adding other dialects of SQL to the TQL-compatibility family and of course,
+- improving the documentation.
-###### (and did I mention rewriting the system in python?)
+###### (and did I mention porting the system to a more suitable language?)

+Bug reports and fixes are always welcome.
+We plan on setting up a conventional list of open items on the Issues page in the near future.
+For now, please see the TODO file for a more extensive list of possible enhancements.